-- H9.3 Any development proposals that result in new, alterations or renewals to road and/or pavement layouts should improve the public realm by: - increasing priority given to non-motorised modes - ➤ facilitating active travel and; - improving access to public transport
+- H9.3 Any development proposals that result in new, alterations or renewals to road and/or pavement layouts should improve the public realmby: - increasing priority given to non-motorised modes - facilitating active travel and; - improving access to public transport

 Such developments should be encouraged, even if the result is only piecemeal improvement, since over time these may achieve much of what a strategic redesign might achieve.
-(Developers are recommended to refer to the Building for Life standards no. 7 'Creating well defined streets and spaces' and no. 9 'Streets for all' and to implement these suggestions as far as possible).
+(Developers are recommended to refer to the Building for a Healthy Life standards: Walking, cycling & public transport, Well defined streets & places, Healthy Streets and Cycle & Car parking and to implement these suggestions as far as possible).

 - H9.4 i.
-All development should preserve existing pedestrian through routes or re-route them sympathetically to the pedestrian/cyclist experience and desire lines and; - ii. any commercial development or new development of 5 or more dwellings should; - maximise options for street connectivity - provide a statement outlining their approach to street connectivity to accompany their planning application and; - design options for future connectivity into the site by leaving 2m gaps in exterior boundaries at least every 150m or in between every 5-10 dwellings (as appropriate to the site) suitable to accommodate future public pedestrian and cycle through routes to the town centre or any green space accessible to the land
+All development should preserve existing pedestrian through routes or re-route them sympathetically to the pedestrian/cyclist experience and desire lines and; - ii. any commercial development or new development of 5 or more dwellings should; - > maximise options for street connectivity - provide a statement outlining their approach to street connectivity to accompany their planning application and; - ➤ design options for future connectivity into the site by leaving 2m gaps in exterior boundaries at least every 150m or in between every 5-10 dwellings (as appropriate to the site) suitable to accommodate future public pedestrian and cycle through routes to the town centre or any green space accessible to the land

-- H9.5 Proposals that address the following will be supported: - provision of additional off-street parking for shopping areas and residents (particularly where residents only have on-street or public parking) provided the visual impact of cars and car park structures are reduced, either by locating underground or by screening - > improved access for pedestrians and non-motorised transport to the Station - H9.6 Any development near the proposed new footpath/cycleway routes identified in Figure 3 Haslemere High Street to Wey Hill and Figure 4 Station to Devil's Punchbowl (see maps below) should: - > be designed to ensure that these routes are not severed by new developments - improve or extend these proposed new routes - > not aggravate the creation of proposed new routes and;
+H9.5 Proposals that address the following will be supported:

+- > provision of additional off-street parking for shopping areas and residents (particularly where residents only have on-street or public parking) provided the visual impact of cars and car park structures are reduced, either by locating underground or by screening - improved access for pedestrians and non-motorised transport to the Station - H9.6 Any development near the proposed new footpath/cycleway routes identified in Figure 3 Haslemere High Street to Wey Hill and Figure 4 Station to Devil's Punchbowl (see maps below) should: - > be designed to ensure that these routes are not severed by new developments - > improve or extend these proposed new routes - > not aggravate the creation of proposed new routes and; - > create new rights of way over these new footpath/cycleway routes